NoahBurkholder/wiki-noah/docs/design.md

 (Coming Soon) Concerning the bloated dead myths around 'videogame violence', but also violence as narrative, violence for aesthetics, and violence as a cultural fixation within the industry.

-When people think of violence they usually think of head exploding gore, and the normalization of arcadey military deathmatches.
+When people think of violence they usually think of head exploding gore, and the Western cultural fixation on arcadey military deathmatches.
 I'm going to first give you a large number of extremely successful games which use violence in constructive or smart ways.
 This is just so we have a reason not to burn the whole house down before we get into conversation.
 I have marked stipulations and important context in **bolded text.**

 #### The game uses violence to *punish, sicken, or scare* the player.
    1. This is often used to train the player about the mechanics.